 The question of how the cohomology of the quotient depends on the polarization is studied in Kalkman \cite{ka:co}, which proves a wall-crossing formula for the intersection pairings under variation of symplectic quotient.
 Similar results, in the context of Donaldson theory, are given in Ellingsrud-G\"ottsche \cite{eg:var}.
-To state Kalkman's wall-crossing formula, recall that any Lie group $G$ has a homotopically-trivial {\em universal bundle} $EG \to BG$, uniquely defined up to homotopy equivalence.
-If $X$ is a $G$-space with a reasonable homotopy type then the equivariant cohomology $H_G(X)$ is the cohomology $H(EG \times_G X)$ of $EG \times_G X$.
-In this paper we work with rational coefficients; if $G$ acts with only finite stabilizers then the map $EG \times_G X \to X/G$ has cohomologically trivial fibers and so $H_G(X) \cong H(X /G)$ by the Serre spectral sequence.
-If $X$ is a smooth projective $G$-variety as above such that $G$ acts locally freely on the semistable locus (that is, with finite stabilizers) then there is a natural map
+Let $X$ be a smooth projective $G$-variety as above such that $G$ acts locally freely on the semistable locus (that is, with finite stabilizers) and $H_G(X)$ its equivariant cohomology with rational coefficients.
+There is a natural map